PhillipArab/Reactive-Path-Planning-LM-Escape/README.md

 4. Run the script.
 Results are saved as `.csv` files to `results_figures/`, created automatically on first run.

-Bonus 1: To manually edit a scenario map, edit and run `DefineScenarios.m` first, then use `tools/MapViewer.m` to visualize it.
+*Bonus*: To manually edit a scenario map, edit and run `DefineScenarios.m` first, then use `tools/MapViewer.m` to visualize it.

-Bonus 2: To view FL input/output Membership Functions, run `FIS_Plots.m`